tezos/tezos/docs/tutorials/error_monad.rst

         | _ -> None)

 I’m also renaming the ``error`` function to ``fail``.
-This is the convention used by the actual Errormonad module.
+This is the convention used by the actual `Error_monad` module.
 I’m also exposing the ``'a t`` type so that you can dispatch on it if you need to.
 This is used several times in the Tezos codebase.